jimmieego/a11y-intro/a11y-intro-test.md

 ## Why accessibility testing

 - Accessibility is about the experience of all users
+- Users using assistive technologies (keyboard, screen reader) should have functionally equilvalent experience
 - Testing is the only way to ensure the experience is accessible
 - The goal is to verify how well web content functions as WCAG 2.0/2.1 specified